atweiden/pacstrapit/README.md

 - `Alt+Shift+<ARROW>` : move the current window to a different desktop
 - `Super+<F1-F4>` : switch to desktop #1-4

-**Notes**:

-*None of the below materially affects daily usage*

-- You should manually set the network interface in `~/.conkyrc` because `wlan0` will likely not be your correct wireless interface.
-Check `iwconfig` for something like `wlp10s0` and change `wlan0` in `~/.conkyrc` to that.
-Or check `ifconfig` for the proper interface if your network connection is wired.
-- Conkyswitcher (ConkyWonky) is currently unmaintained in the AUR, which makes the keybinding `Super+x` completely useless
-  - `Super+x` is supposed to make Conky display 'movement' keybindings on the desktop, found in `~/.conkyrc1`

 #### How It Works

 - Log in